Messaging Overview

 For each phone number, you must set:

-1. SMS Provider
+1. Messaging Provider

 2. Destination